-Event Batching enables VWO SDK to process the events for visitors and goal tracking, place them in a queue, and dispatch it in a single network request to the VWO servers, i.e., SDK collects the number of events over a period of time and then dispatch them to the VWO servers.
-For example, if there are 4000 events, SDK collects them, adds them to a queue, and sends them to VWO servers in one single network request.
+Event Batching enables VWO SDK to process the events for visitors and goal tracking, place them in a queue, and dispatch them in a single network request to the VWO servers, i.e., SDK collects the number of events over a period of time and then dispatch them to the VWO servers.
+For example, if there are 4000 events, SDK collects them, adds them to a queue, and sends them to VWO servers in one network request.
 This is what Event Batching in VWO FullStack does for you.

 To better understand the concept of Event Batching in VWO FullStack, consider the following scenario.

 Assume that, on average, 1000 visitors land on your website in a day.
 Now you wish to track these visitors and the corresponding conversions.
 Let's take a look at the different options that VWO offers to accomplish this.

 One way to track visitors and conversions is to trigger one API request for each visitor to the VWO server, i.e., a one-to-one mapping between the visitor and an API request to the server.
 The advantage of this implementation is that you get real-time reporting, i.e., the events appear instantly in the report.

 Another way to track visitors and conversions is by processing the events, placing them in a queue, and dispatching them in a single network request to the VWO servers.
 This is done using Event Batching in VWO FullStack.
 SDK collects the events, places them in a queue, and sends them to VWO servers in a single network request.
 It’s that simple.

 It typically eliminates the overhead of sending individual requests for tracking each visitor or goal.
 With this implementation, the campaign reports will only be updated once the batch events request is sent from the SDK to VWO.
 This may take a few seconds to reflect in the report depending on the batch size.

 To learn how to configure Event Batching, refer to Configure Event Batching in VWO FullStack.